binnes/moreNodeRedWorkshop/en/part5/DISPOSABILITY.md

 # IX - Disposability

+*Maximize robustness with fast startup and graceful shutdown*

+Node-RED currently (as at version 1.0) has no support for a graceful shutdown.

+However, many cloud environments have network traffic management capabilities, such as Istio on Kubernetes, where new traffic can be stopped from reaching a container to allow existing requests to complete and achieve a graceful shutdown.

 ***
 **Part 5** - [Codebase](CODEBASE.md) - [Dependencies](DEPENDENCIES.md) - [Config](CONFIG.md) - [Backing services](BACKING.md) - [Build, release, run](BUILD.md) - [Processes](PROCESSES.md) - [Port binding](PORT.md) - [Concurrency](CONCURRENCY.md) - [**Disposability**](DISPOSABILITY.md) - [Dev/prod parity](PARITY.md) - [Logs](LOGS.md) - [Admin processes](ADMIN.md)
 ***